Size1 inch (2.5 cm) to 3 feet (1 m)

 - Other species lay their eggs in a prepared area on the bottom and guard and maintain the eggs and for up to three months.
 Most such “substratum spawners” are found in Central and South America.

 - Many species have elaborate and complex breeding behavior.
 Some cichlid males build elaborate platforms or “castles” of sand (as much as four feet high by seven feet wide!) to attract females.
-The males of others species use intense coloration in their courting.
+The males of other species use intense coloration in their courting.

 - Some species of cichlids have been eliminated from African lakes due to human activities (see below).
 Other species in these same areas are threatened.